styler00dollar/VSGAN-tensorrt-docker/README.md

 https://user-images.githubusercontent.com/74594146/142829178-ff08b96f-9ca7-45ab-82f0-4e95be045f2d.mp4

-To use it, first you need to edit `ddfi.py` to select your interpolator of choise and then also apply the desired framerate.
+To use it, first you need to edit `ddfi.py` to select your interpolator of choice and then also apply the desired framerate.
 The official code uses 8x and I suggest you do so too.
 Small example:
 ```python
 clip = core.misc.SCDetect(clip=clip, threshold=0.100)
 clip = core.rife.RIFE(clip, model=9, sc=True, skip=False, multiplier=8)